This playbook explains how we use social media at GDS. In it, we share our best practice, what we've learned and what we're planning to do.

 - Ensure the content is titled and tagged correctly.
 This is essential for SEO and discoverability.

-- Consider accessibility - remember when uploading videos to YouTube for public consumption, you need to make them accessible.
-To ensure that everyone can get the most from your videos, it’s important they’re either captioned or embedded with a transcript (we cannot publish them if they do not meet these requirements).
+- Consider accessibility - remember when uploading videos to YouTube, you need to make them accessible.
+To ensure that everyone can get the most from your videos, it’s important they’re either captioned or embedded with a transcript (we cannot publish videos if they do not meet these requirements).

 - Thumbnails - add an enticing thumbnail to your video so it encourages users to watch it.
 Video thumbnails let people see a quick snapshot of your video.